coolkei/coolkei/README.md

 -Core strengths in initiating projects from scratch as well as jumping into an existing architecture.<br>
 -Quick learner capable of mastering new technologies, frameworks, tools and client systems in a hands-on setting with little/no external supervision.

-You can contact me via whatspp: +380 98 120 0379, aholovnenko@gmail.com

 ## Skills
 <table>
   <tr>